Online: August 13-September 17

-Many folks are afraid of the shifts in dynamics, and they seem to want answers.
-Now!
+Many folks are afraid of the swift shifts in culture, and they seem to think everybody else’s side in wrong!
+How can we evolve toward seeing the Oneness in all “sides?”

 Is this modern era degenerating into self-destruction?
 Or could it be that the tensions we’ve created in this western society are rising up and about to burst into something new and life-supportive?
 If a regenerative breakthrough is imminent, how can we help it come about?
 And how can we tolerate others who think differently and who seem to be blocking progression of consciousness?
 How can we practice what we preach: inclusiveness, regardless of race, religion, gender preferences, etc?